wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ### Language Server Protocol
 Learn about [LSP](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/).
 There is also a good [example-project](#https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample) that contains both a client and server.
-The server is using LSP 3.1.15 version.
+<br>The server is using LSP 3.1.15 protocol version.

 ### Tree-Sitter
 Learn about [Tree-Sitter](http://tree-sitter.github.io/tree-sitter/) and our language [parsers](./../README.md#Decision-Graph-Parser).